tabaddor/av-swe-guide/README.md

 ## 4. Deep Learning for Self-Driving Cars ##
-Deep Learning is seen as a "fad" or a "trend" that will pass when it comes to self-driving cars.
-Deep learning is a specific subset of machine learning we will touch on here a bit.
+Deep Learning is seen as a "fad" or a "trend" when it comes to self-driving cars, but it is still important to know about.
+Deep learning is a specific subset of machine learning dealing with neural networks.
 If you haven't already, I highly recommend you check out [Stanford's Machine Learning Course](https://www.coursera.org/learn/machine-learning) for free.

 ### Machine Learning Overview ###